 Our study recorded an overall sampling coverage of around 70 % with an asymptotic trend predicted by species accumulation curves for all sampled greenspaces, suggesting that the effectiveness of our sampling is acceptable.
-On the other hand, the low value of sampling coverage recorded for “Yopougon 1er pont” (EV 5 ) implies additional samplings for a better evaluation of ant community in this greenspace.
-In fact, this greenspace recorded the high number of unique species after the Reafforested plot (ReNA) and forest of university (FoNA), implying that it could host a greater ant diversity than the one observed during this study.
-Our assessment of ant community demonstrated a rich community of 69 species recorded belonging to 25 genus and five subfamilies.
-The community is predominated by Myrmicinae, the Formicinae and Ponerinae while Dolichoderinae and Dorylinae were less abundant.
+On the other hand, the low value of sampling coverage recorded for “Yopougon 1er pont” (EV 5 ) implies that additional samplings is required to better evaluateof the ant community in this greenspace.
+In fact, this greenspace recorded the highest number of unique species after the Reafforested plot (ReNA) and the university forest(FoNA), implying that it could host a greater ant diversity than the one observed during this study.
+Our assessment of the ant community demonstrated a rich community of 69 species recorded belonging to 25 genera and five subfamilies.
+The community was dominated by Myrmicinae, the Formicinae and Ponerinae, while Dolichoderinae and Dorylinae were less abundant.
 These findings corroborate previous studies conducted in urban and anthropized habitats (Yeo et al., 2016; Kouakou et al., 2025).

-Here, the dominance of Myrmicinae, Formicinae and Ponerinae may be likely results from a relationship between their biological traits and environmental conditions characterizing the urban area, showing that these habitats can have a selective effect on ant species.
+The dominance of Myrmicinae, Formicinae and Ponerinae may be likely result from a relationship between their biological traits and environmental conditions characterizing the urban area, showing that these habitats can have a selective effect on ant species.
 For example, the marked prevalence of Myrmicinae is fundamentally linked to their status as numerically dominant taxa globally (Hölldobler & Wilson 1990, Bolton 1994).
 Additionally, species within this subfamily frequently exhibit generalist life history strategies, enabling facile adaptation and resilience in the face of the frequent and varied anthropogenic disturbances characteristic of the urban environment (Holway et al., 2002).
 The occurrence of ant species belonging to the Formicinae and Dolichoderinae subfamilies may be primarily governed by their ecological preference for open and thermally favourable habitats, conditions which are often realized in fragmented urban ecosystems (Yeo 2006, Wielgoss et al., 2010, Kone 2013).
 The presence of the Ponerinae and Dorylinae subfamilies in urban areas may represent a form of ecological adaptation or, more precisely, persistence despite the pressures of urbanization.
 This is particularly notable given that species in these subfamilies are predominantly specialist predators (Hanisch et al., 2020).
 Their continued presence may suggest a capacity for either exploiting available niche resources or exhibiting a greater tolerance for urban stressors.